Aubagio® is an immunomodulatory disease-modifying therapy that helps support the immune system.

 HOW Aubagio® WORKS

 Aubagio®, a tablet taken once per day by mouth, is an immunomodulator.
 MS relapses are triggered by overactive immune cells.
 Aubagio® blocks an enzyme necessary for the growth of these overactive immune cells.
-By blocking this enzyme, there are less of these cells to damage in the brain and spine.
+By blocking this enzyme, fewer of these damaging cells are found in the brain and spine.

 Potential Side Effects

-Headache, elevations in liver enzymes, hair thinning, diarrhea, nausea, neutropenia (a condition that reduces the number of certain white blood cells), and paresthesia (tingling, burning, or numbing sensation).
+Headache, elevations in liver enzymes, hair thinning, diarrhea, nausea, neutropenia (a condition in which there is a reduced number of certain white blood cells), and paresthesia (tingling, burning, or numbing sensation).
 More severe adverse events include the risk of severe liver injury, hypertension and risk of fetal harm.

 OTHER KEY INFORMATION